Thomas A. Fudge

 Thomas Fudge is an historian of Christianity with particular interests in the medieval and reformation periods.
 He is a specialist on Jan Hus and Hussite history.
 He holds a PhD in medieval history from Cambridge and a PhD in theology from Otago University.
-He is the author of The Magnificent Ride: The First Reformation in Hussite Bohemia (1998), Daniel Warner and the Paradox of Religious Democracy in Nineteenth-Century America (1998), The Crusade Against Heretics in Bohemia, 1418–1437 (2002), Christianity without the Cross: A History of Salvation in Oneness Pentecostalism (2003) and Jan Hus: Religious Reform and Social Revolution in Bohemia (2010).
-He has held academic appointments in the United States and New Zealand and now works as an independent scholar.
-His current research is on medieval heresy in the later Middle Ages, and the trial of Jan Hus.
+He is the author of The Magnificent Ride: The First Reformation in Hussite Bohemia (1998), The Crusade Against Heretics in Bohemia, 1418–1437 (2002), Jan Hus: Religious Reform and Social Revolution in Bohemia (2010), The Memory and Motivation of Jan Hus, Medieval Priest and Martyr (2013), The Trial of Jan Hus: Medieval Heresy and Criminal Procedure (2013), and Heresy and Hussites in Late Medieval Europe (2014).
+He has held academic appointments in the United States and New Zealand and now works at the University of New England in Australia.
+His current research is on medieval heresy in the later Middle Ages, and Hussite history, especially Jan Hus and Jerome of Prague.